Disclosure to potential franchisees: what it is provided for by Italian Franchise Law

 To receive an unofficial English translation of the Italian Franchise Law, please contact us.

-2. The disclosure obligation for foreign franchisors
+2. The disclosure obligation for foreign franchisors in Italy

 This means that all potential franchise candidates must receive, at least 30 days before signing the franchise contract, the complete franchise agreement, including all investments that they will face during the franchise (entry fees, royalties, purchase prices, hardware/software equipment, purchase of products, training etc.).

 Law n.
 129/2004 also provides that before the signing of the franchese agreement, the franchisor must deliver to the aspiring franchisee some specific information.
-A special standard of disclosure is required for foreign franchisors who enter into business with Italian franchisee or Master franchisee, as provided for by Min.
+A special standard of disclosure is required for foreign franchisors who wish to enter into business with Italian franchisee or Master franchisee, as provided for by Min.
 Decree n.
 204/2005.

 You can view the official Italian version of the Min.
 Decree.